Makhaira

-The makhaira is a type of Ancient Greek bladed weapon and tool, generally a large knife or sword, similar in appearance to the modern day machete, with a single cutting edge.
+The makhaira is a type of Ancient Greek bladed weapon and tool, generally a large knife or sword, similar in appearance to the modern-day machete, with a single cutting edge.

 Terminology

 Antique swords, fig. 1-3: Xiphos, fig. 4: Makhaira.

-The Greek word μάχαιρα (mákhaira, plural mákhairai), also transliterated machaira or machaera, is related to μάχη (mákhē) "a battle", μάχεσθαι (mákhesthai) "to fight".
-It derives from the Proto-Indo-European *magh-.
+The Greek word μάχαιρα (mákhaira, plural mákhairai), also transliterated machaira or machaera, is possibly related to μάχη (mákhē) "a battle", μάχεσθαι (mákhesthai) "to fight".

 Homer mentions the makhaira, but as a domestic knife of no great size.
 In period texts, μάχαιρα has a variety of meanings, and can refer to virtually any knife or sword, even a surgeon's scalpel, but in a martial context it frequently refers to a type of one-edged sword; a sword designed primarily to cut rather than thrust.

 The Koine of the New Testament uses the word makhaira to refer to a sword generically, not making any particular distinction between native blades and the gladius of the Roman soldier.
 This ambiguity appears to have contributed to the apocryphal malchus, a supposedly short curved sword used by Peter to cut off the ear of a slave named Malchus during the arrest of Jesus.
 While such a weapon clearly is a makhaira by ancient definition, the imprecise nature of the word as used in the New Testament cannot provide any conclusive answer.

 Makhaira entered classical Latin as machaera, "a sword".
 The dimachaerus was a type of Roman gladiator that fought with two swords.
 In modern Greek, μαχαίρι means "knife".

 Modern scholars distinguish the makhaira from the kopis (an ancient term of similar meaning) based on whether the blade is forward curved (kopis), or not (makhaira).